How Everything That's Happened Complicates The FBI Director Hiring Process

 Rosenstein, senators said on Thursday, knew that Comey was going to be fired before he wrote the memo — meaning he likely learned the intended result at, if not before, the May 8 meeting.

 On May 10, we have since learned, Trump shared highly classified information with Russian officials in a meeting at the White House.
-He also did an interview with Lester Holt of NBC News, where he acknowledged that he asked Comey whether he was under investigation and said he would have fired Comey regardless of Rosenstein’s memo.
+The next day, Trump did an interview with Lester Holt of NBC News, where he said he would have fired Comey regardless of Rosenstein’s memo — and acknowledged that he asked Comey whether he was under investigation.

 Over the weekend, Sessions and Rosenstein were already at the point of interviewing possible candidates for FBI director.
 CNN reported that Comey’s firing and the Russia investigation were not discussed.